RobertBarrow/cv/index.md

 *Objective*: Roll-out collaboration tools and implement Agile at the Program level across multiple Product centres.

-* Oversight and governance of the implementation, training and support of collaboration tools to be used by solution development teams (JIRA Agile, Confluence, Slack).
+* Oversight and governance of the implementation, training and support of collaboration tools to be used by solution development teams (JIRA Core, JIRA Agile, JIRA Service Desk, Confluence, Slack).

 * Coaching Business Leaders, Product Owners, Scrum Masters and Scrum teams in line with latest scaled agile frameworks, methodologies and best practices.

+* Evangelising the move to Value Based Velocity which helps Product Owners and Scrum teams to focus on value delivery and outcomes.

 ### JIRA Administrator
 **_Objectway Limited (Sep 2015 – Present)_**

 *Objective*: Oversight and governance of JIRA implementation and administrative support.

-* Configuring all aspects of JIRA: _projects, Agile boards (Scrum / Kanban), Shared Schemes, Workflows, User Groups and User Accounts_.
+* Configuring all aspects of JIRA: _projects, Agile boards (Scrum / Kanban), Shared Schemes, Workflows, Security, User Groups and User Accounts_.

-* Documentation of JIRA projects / shared schemes / workflow configurations and JIRA Administration best practices in Confluence.
+* Maintaining JIRA Administration "Best practices" and associated documentation in Confluence, including configuration details for JIRA projects / shared schemes / workflow etc.

 * Training other JIRA Administrators in line with best practices.